rickycamry/portfolio/README.md

 # Portfolio

-In this example web app we can mock a library app where users can register in the site and then they can add, edit and see others user books.
+This is an example of a web app that mock a library app where users can registered in the site and then they can add, edit and see others user books.

 Technologies used in this app.